AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 }
 ```
 # Encode and decode ints
 We can store an int directly in the payload.
-Even though the payload is 48 bits, I am going to use 32 bit ints because these are well defined in IEEE and supported in c.
-So we will need a special mask for the 32 bit payload.
+Even though the payload is 48 bits, I am going to use 32 bit ints because these are well defined in IEEE and supported in C.  So we will need a special mask for the 32 bit payload.
 ```c
 #define MASK_PAYLOAD_INT 0x00000000ffffffff //0000000000000000000000000000000011111111111111111111111111111111
 ```